 Fall in love with Canada

 Edmonton is a stunning metropolis that boasts luxurious offerings for its residents, especially its tourists.
-It houses the biggest mall in North America and it has a multitude of retail shops, restaurants, bars, and upscale recreational areas.
-If you feel like you’ve maxed out all of the attractions in this wonderful metropolis, and you want to take the adventure elsewhere, use this list as your guide to planning your next weekend trip.
+It houses the biggest mall in North America and it has a multitude of retail shops, farm-to-table restaurants, bars, and upscale recreational areas.
+There are also numerous Airbnb vacation rentals and lofts you can rent.
+If you feel like you’ve maxed out all of the attractions in this wonderful metropolis, and you want to take the adventure elsewhere, use this list as your guide to planning your next weekend day trip.

 Get Trip101 in your inbox